lanpartis/Type-on-Strap/_posts/2018-02-02-build-my-own-blog-with-jekyll-on-github-pages.md

 tags: [Jekyll]
 ---

-I'm kind of getting bored memorizing what I learned on my notebook.
+I'm kind of getting bored memorizing what I learned on my notebooks.
 And by chance I found some brilliant blogs build on Github Pages.
 Maybe now is the right time for me to learn building my own blog as my public notebook.

 ## 1. Fork a online theme